haoxins/haoxins.github.io/2022/programming-rust-2nd.md

 ---

 - A module can have its own directory.
-  - When Rust sees mod `spores`;, it checks for both `spores.rs` and `spores/mod.rs`;
+  - When Rust sees `mod spores;`, it checks for both `spores.rs` and `spores/mod.rs`;
     if neither file exists, or both exist, that's an error.